White Rabbit (candy): Brand history

 White Rabbit sweets have been advertised with the slogan "Seven White Rabbit candies is equivalent to one cup of milk" and positioned as a nutritional product in addition to being a sweet, and experienced popularity amongst former students of the early Deng Xiaoping era in China (1978 to the early 1990s), who were reported to have taken this slogan literally and made 'hot milk' in their dormitory cooking rings by dissolving the candies in a pan of hot water.

 Although the White Rabbit brand already had some history, its popularity worldwide has grown with the economy of China.
 Cities and agricultural villages' demands are increasing, especially during the Chinese New Year period, when many families provide White Rabbit sweets among other candies for visitors.
 In 2004, White Rabbit candy sales hit 600 million yuan, with sales increasing by a double-digit percentage yearly.
 The candies are now exported to more than 40 countries and territories, including the United States, Europe and Singapore.
 On December 2, 2017, Wong's Ice Cream of Toronto, Canada unveiled the first ice cream flavour made from White Rabbit candy.

 The White Rabbit brand was transferred to Guan Sheng Yuan (Group) Co., Ltd. in November 1997.
 The United States distributor of the candy is Queensway Foods, in Millbrae, California.

+In June 2026, Singapore’s first White Rabbit-themed lifestyle pop-up store opened at Plaza Singapura.
+Organised by Hao Food SG, described by CNA Lifestyle as the official distributor of White Rabbit products in the region, the store was scheduled to operate daily until 24 November 2026.
+The pop-up featured White Rabbit candies in multiple flavours, themed desserts and merchandise, including apparel, plush toys, accessories and customisable items.
+It also included Singapore-exclusive products such as a White Rabbit gift box and Pomu, a plush character created in collaboration with Arc-en-Ciel Cafe.